Zul'jin Build Guide “Taz'dingo!”

 - Very difficult to play effectively with a fairly high learning-curve

 The Twin Cleave Build relies on the AoE poke damage provided by Zul'jin's Twin Cleave.
 When running this build, completing the final portion of "You Want Axe?" is imperative.
 The completion of this Quest by landing 150 Basic Attacks on enemy Heroes literally doubles the effectiveness of Twin Cleave as the blades begin to revolve twice.
 Arcanite Axes is integral to the build, as it will endlessly increase the amount of damage the blades deal as the Match goes on.
-Lacerate grants some nice utility to Zul'jin in the form of a moderate to spectacular Slow if enemy Heroes are struck with both Twin Cleave blades.
 A single combo of a fully Talented cast of Twin Cleave combined with Guillotine can easily delete squishier members of the enemy backline such as Ranged Assassins or Healers.
 This is the standard build of Zul'jin and should be picked in most games.